Neurogami/rhesus/README.md

 Note:  Some of the code for auto-mangling file and path names is changing.
 Initially the code was specific to Ruby apps, but it's really very handy for all sorts of things, such as Haskell projects.

 But these other things have different conventions; code to apply appropriate conventions is being added.

+NOTE: Another recent evolving features is the use of "rhamaze" templating.

+Suppose you have a Ramaze project template set, with some `.xhtml` files that contain Erb markup.
+You do not want Rhesus to preprocess this as Erb, but you *do* want to have some interpolated variables.

+So, you need to add a leading line that contains the string `RHEMAZAR` and do your rhesus variables using this syntax:

+     <|= my_variable |>

+That leading line will be skipped when processing the file.

 REQUIREMENTS